CDLUC3/ezid/templates/doc/apidoc.2.rst

 Metadata element names beginning with an underscore ("_", U+005F) are reserved for use by EZID.
 The reserved elements below are returned by the EZID API, and have the following meanings.
-A check mark in the first column indicates the element is modifiable by clients.
+A check mark in the first column indicates the element is updatable by clients.

   === =========== ============================================ ================
   |X| Element     Definition                                   Example